History Guy tells about saloon smasher Carry Nation

 Temperance advocate Carry Nation became famous for using a hatchet to smash up saloons that sold alcohol in violation of Kansas law.

-This week's "History Guy" video at CJOnline tells about Nation, who spent time in Topeka 118 years ago this week.
+This week's "History Guy" video tells about Nation, who spent time in Topeka 118 years ago this week.

 Nation was born as "Carrie Amelia Moore" in 1846 in Kentucky.
 After her family moved to the Kansas City area, she was married in 1867 to a young physician, Charles Gloyd, who had an alcohol problem.
 They separated in 1868, and he died in 1869.